waljan/GNNpT1_copy/README.md

-Before creating a virtual environment and installing all the packages it might be necessary to remove the ~/.cache/pip directory
+Before creating a virtual environment and installing all the packages, it might be necessary to remove the ~/.cache/pip directory
 ```
 # remove the pip cache
 rm -r ~/.cache/pip/